Lisa A. Pierson, DVM

 “How many milligrams of phosphorus are in the food per 100 kcal?”

 Many companies will give you the phosphorus value in terms of dry matter percentage and will not provide the mg/100 kcal value.
+As a point of reference, a value below 1% dry matter is favorably low.

 The frustrations associated with: